 Breaking down the drink, firstly the milk element – All mammals produce milk as a means of nutrition for the young.
-Around 87% of milk is water, then it’s made up of proteins, fats, carbohydrates, vitamins and minerals.
-Milk for our daily coffees generally comes from cows, although these days a wide choice is available depending on requirement and health – it doesn’t even have to be milk as we know it as alternatives are available.
-The customer requested Skimmed milk, this is done by separating the fat content out by spinning in what’s called a centrifugal separator.
+Around 87% of milk is water.
+Then it’s made up of proteins, fats, carbohydrates, vitamins and minerals.
+Milk for our daily coffees generally comes from cows, although these days a wide choice is available depending on requirement and health.
+It doesn’t even have to be milk as we know it as alternatives are available.
+The customer requested skimmed milk.
+This is done by separating the fat content out by spinning in what’s called a centrifugal separator.
 The remaining liquid contains an average of only 0.1% fat content once it’s spun through this process.
 Compare this to whole or full fat milk which contains 3.5% fats.

 Second part of the lady’s drink choice – Extra Wet?
 Ever wondered what this is all about?
-Wet & Dry are terms describing how much foam is present in the drink and as far as I’m aware only relevant to cappuccinos and introduced by the Americans.
+Wet and Dry are terms describing how much foam is present in the drink and as far as I’m aware only relevant to cappuccinos and introduced by the Americans.

 “Wet” has more milk and less foam than a “dry” beverage that will contain pretty much all foam.
-Extra Wet I am struggling with so assuming she wanted a large cup of hot semi skimmed milk!!
+Extra Wet I am struggling with so assuming she wanted a large cup of hot semi skimmed milk!

 Finally, she wanted it extra hot.
-I can only guess she had a long drive ahead of her and wanted to give the drink to someone else when she arrived!!
+I can only guess she had a long drive ahead of her and wanted to give the drink to someone else when she arrived!
 Burnt milk smells bad and tastes bad.
 To get the best from the espresso the milk really should be at 70 degrees Celsius allowing the proteins and sweetness to enhance the espresso and allow good foam to form for a great end result.

 I ordered a cup of tea!